MajorZiploc/flashcards_app/README.md

 add a light/dark mode toggle to the settings

-add sqlite storage for app settings and decks
+add sqlite storage for app settings

-add ability to create new deck within the app itself

 # Check if you have all dependencies